fatihg1/software_project/README.md

 9️⃣ Configure Environment Variables

-Create a .env file in the project root and add the following line:
+Ensure there is an .env file in your directory with the following line in its contents:

 VITE_CLERK_PUBLISHABLE_KEY=pk_test_cmVsYXRlZC1zd2FuLTY3LmNsZXJrLmFjY291bnRzLmRldiQ